hapijs/good/README.md

     - 'response' - the response was sent but request tails may still be pending.
     - 'tail' - the response was sent and all request tails completed.
 - `requestsTimeout` - the number of milliseconds to set the request timeout to when broadcasting to HTTP subscribers
 - `subscribers` - an object where each key is a destination and each value is either an array or object with an array of subscriptions.
 The subscriptions that are available are _ops_, _request_, and _log_.
-The destination can be a URI, file or directory path, and _console_.
+The destination can be a URI, file or directory path, function name, and _console_.
 Defaults to a console subscriber for _ops_, _request_, and _log_ events.
 To disable the console output for the server instance pass an empty array into the subscribers "console" configuration.

 For example: